OUR VISION AND PURPOSE

 ROUTINE MAINTANCE AND REPAIRS

 If other vehicle repairs are needed, missionaries are required to contact the designated MCFMS contact person for approval before any repairs are made to the vehicle since MCFMS pays for most vehicle repairs beyond routine maintenance.
 If repairs are made prior to MCFMS approval the missionary may be required to pay for the repairs they ordered without approval.
-The designated MCFMS contact person and contact information will be provided along with a copy of the Lease Agreement.
+The designated MCFMS contact person and contact information will be provided along with a copy of the Vehicle Use Agreement.

 For questions or additional information please email us.